Man with handgun seeking governor arrested in Wisconsin Capitol, returns with assault rifle

 MADISON, Wis.
-(AP) — A man illegally brought a handgun into the Wisconsin Capitol, demanding to see Gov. Tony Evers, and returned at night with an assault rifle after posting bail, a spokesperson for the state said Thursday.
+(AP) — A man illegally brought a loaded handgun into the Wisconsin Capitol, demanding to see Gov. Tony Evers, and returned at night with an assault rifle after posting bail, a spokesperson for the state said Thursday.

 The man, who was shirtless and had a holstered handgun, approached the governor’s office on the first floor of the Capitol around 2 p.m.
 Wednesday, state Department of Administration spokesperson Tatyana Warrick said.
 The man was demanding to see the governor, who was not in the building at the time, Warrick said.